 754-4 PAYEE ARRANGEMENTS

-A ATAPAlaska Temporary Assistance Program applicant or recipient may be serving as a formal or informal agent, trustee, payee, or financial guardian for another person.
+An ATAPAlaska Temporary Assistance Program applicant or recipient may be serving as a formal or informal agent, trustee, payee, or financial guardian for another person.
 Examples of such arrangements include:

 Such arrangements may involve a joint bank account, signature authority, deposits of the non-client's funds into a singly-held account, or simply a hand or mail transfer of cash.

-These funds will not count as an available TATemporary Assistance resource, or as available TATemporary Assistance income, to the extent that the client can demonstrate that he or she merely passes through the monies, and that they are not used for support of the assistance unit.
+These funds will not count as an available TATemporary Assistance resource, or as available TATemporary Assistance income, to the extant that the client can demonstrate that he or she merely passes through the monies, and that they are not used for support of the assistance unit.
 PPJPrudent Person Judgement will be required in determining whether all or part of such monies can be exempted, as the often informal nature of many payee arrangements makes documentary proof hard to obtain.

-Clients who have such arrangements should be urged to abandon them, if that is an alternative that is allowed by the situation, or if not, to formalize them if they are informal.
+Client's who have such arrangements should be urged to abandon them, if that is an alternative that is allowed by the situation, or if not, to formalize them if they are informal.
 The client should be advised to keep detailed receipt and expenditure records to prevent these funds from being considered as TATemporary Assistance countable income and resources.

 A 30-day notice period applies to payee arrangements.
-When a payee arrangement is discovered, and the client cannot demonstrate the unavailability to the assistance unit of all or part of the other party's funds, they should be given 30 days to modify or end the arrangement before the unaccounted-for funds are considered available.
+When a payee arrangement is discovered, and the client cannot demonstrate that unavailability to the assistance unit of all or part of the other party's funds, they should be given 30 days to modify or end the arrangement before the unaccounted-for funds are considered available.

 Previous Section